talos-iot/cortexaws/README.md

 ## Verifying durable writes

 You should now be able to add Cortex as a datasource in Grafana (default user and password is `admin`).
 Add a datasource and put `http://cortex:9009/api/prom` as the URL.
-This works because Grafana and Cortex are on the same docker network (minimalcortex\_mynet) and so are reachable by name.
+This works because Grafana and Cortex are on the same docker network (cortexaws\_mynet) and so are reachable by name.

 Run any query.
 You should be able to see the same data in Grafana (querying Cortex) as in Prometheus.

 Log into your AWS DynamoDB dashboard.
 You should see (at least) 2 tables: one for chunks and one for the index.
-They are both pre-pended with `minicort_`.
+They are both pre-pended with `cortdemo_`.
 They should also be set to On-Demand scaling (rather than provisioned capacity).
 This is done to reduce the cost of this demo.
 To save cost, Cortex has some fancy auto-scaling features that let you have provisioned capacity for your active tables and On-Demand for older less active tables.
 Configuring this feature is outside the scope of this demo.

 Go have a cup of coffee.
 In a few minutes, Cortex should start to populate these tables with data.

 Once you see the files start to come in, verify again that you can see data in both Prometheus and Grafana.
 Next we are going to destroy the data in Prometheus, and verify that it is indeed still available to Grafana.

 ```
-docker stop minimalcortex_prometheus_1
+docker stop cortexaws_prometheus_1
-docker volume rm minimalcortex_prometheus_data
+docker volume rm cortexaws_prometheus_data
 docker-compose up -d --build prometheus
 ```